almostengr/nsbe-mp.org/docs/eday.md

 Engineering Day allows students an opportunity to participate in a number of hands-on S.T.E.M. activities You can register for the event on our
 <a href="https://2022eday.eventbrite.com/" target="_blank">EventBrite page</a>.

+We will also have giveaways, hands on STEM activities, and free food!

 ## Volunteers Needed